felipetovarhenao/bell-tutorials/public/markdown/07_functions.md

    > This is equivalent to using the `**` operator: `2 ** (0 1 2 3)`.

-4. `abs`: Returns the absolute value of a number (of list thereof).
+4. `abs`: Returns the absolute value of a number (or list thereof).

    ```py
    $nums = -20 0 10 -3;